-Montana: Missoula, Open Aid Alliance Of the 36 individuals who received HOPWA Regular assistance during the operating year, all 36 maintained stable living environments in safe, decent and sanitary housing.
-One of the 36 individuals transitioned to a Section 8 voucher program.
-Thirty-one individuals maintained regular access to medical care per their individual service plan, and 33 of the 36 individuals had contact with a Case Manager.
+Montana: Missoula, Open Aid Alliance: Of the 37 individuals who received HOPWA Plus assistance, 32 maintained stable living environments in safe, decent, and sanitary housing.
+Of the 37, one transitioned to Section 8, one transitioned onto another program, one individual lost their housing when their landlord sold the house they were renting but transitioned to a hotel, funded by MERA.
+Two individuals lost their housing and meet HUD's definition of homeless.
+Thirty-two individuals maintained regular access to medical care per their individual service plan, and all 37 individuals had contact with a Case Manager.
 All but one individual accessed medical insurance.
-Through a continued close working relationship between OAA and the Ryan White Program at Partnership Health Center, connection to care was accomplished.
-This working relationship is crucial in becoming aware when clients have not connected with their care team and serves as a jumping off point for conversations about how to assist getting clients re-connected with care.
-OAA continues to meet weekly for internal case conferencing, which allows for collaboration between the Uncovery Treatment Team, Case Management and Housing to assist clients with maintaining stable housing and connecting with care.
+Through a continued close working relationship with Ryan White Program at Partnership Health Center, continued connection to care was accomplished.
+This working relationship is crucial in becoming aware when clients have not connected with their care team and serves as a point for conversations about how to assist getting clients re-connected with care.
+OAA continues to meet weekly for internal case conferencing, which allows for collaboration between the Uncovery treatment team, Case Management and Housing to assist clients with maintaining stable housing and connecting with care.